 Both of my novels have male protagonists who struggle to overcome serious hardships, but they are not my favorite characters.

-My favorites are two female characters, and both of them are children of about nine or ten years old.
+My favorites are two female characters, and both of them are children of about nine or ten years of age.
 I modelled both of these characters after a family member, my cousin’s daughter, who I met years ago during my trip to Chile.
-At that age, largely because of the passionate role model set by her mother, my cousin Carola, Amelia stood out shiningly as more intelligent, independent, courageous, creative and energetic than most kids (although my own son now at the same age seems similar to me).
+At that age, largely because of the role model set by her passionate mother, my cousin Carola, Amelia stood out shiningly as more intelligent, independent, courageous, creative and energetic than most kids (although my own son now at the same age seems similar to me).

 More strikingly, she saw right through a lot of the bullshit the adult world threw at her and was absolutely fearless about throwing it back in the faces of those adults who promoted said bullshit.
 She could out-think most grownups and resisted following rules that made no sense to her.